mbeutel/intervals/README.md

 #### Construction

 An instance of an object of type `interval<T>` can be created through one of its constructors:
-- The default constructor, which creates an object with an invalid state:
+- The **default constructor**, which creates an object with an invalid state:
   ```c++
   auto U = interval<int>{ };
   assert(!U.assigned());